zachasme/h3-pg/docs/development.md

 1. Update version number
    - Don't follow semver, simply use major and minor from H3 core and increment patch.
    - Version number should be changed in `h3.control`, `h3_postgis.control` and `META.json`.
-   - Update file suffixed `--unreleased` should be renamed.
+   - Update files suffixed `--unreleased` should be renamed.
+   - Create new update files with `--unreleased` suffix.
    - Update changelog by moving from `Unreleased` to a new section
 2. Create a release on GitHub
    - Draft new release "vX.Y.Z"